 Attention: ALL professional education coursework must be completed with a "C" or better prior to student teaching.
 Plan ahead.
-If you have any questions, please consult with your academic adviser or come to the EC/ELE/MLE department office for additional information.
+If you have any questions, please consult with your academic advisor come to the Teaching, Learning, & Foundations department office for additional information.

 Students are required to pass the content-area test in their discipline(s) no later than the end of the semester prior to student teaching.
-Contact the Certifying Dean in the College of Education and Professional Studies for deadlines.
+Contact the Certifying Dean in the College of Education for deadlines.

 Students should begin the process of applying for their teaching certificates early in the term in which they will graduate or complete all requirements.
 Forms and instructions will be distributed by the Student Teaching Coordinators.

 To be eligible for a student teaching assignment, a student must attain 90 semester hours or more toward graduation and must have complied with all regulations and qualifications relative to "University Approval to take Teacher Education Courses" and "University Approval to Student Teach."
-Students must register for Student Teaching 4001 through EIU to qualify for graduation.
 Registration and fees are required as with regular course work.
 Students are assigned to student teach in public schools in one of the student teaching centers located throughout the state.
 Assignments are made by the Student Teaching Coordinators.
-The public school cooperating teacher to whom each student is assigned holds licensure consistent with the licensure the student teacher is seeking and the setting and subject area assignment are appropriate to the license.
-Students engaged in student teaching are limited to a total academic load of 15 semester hours (except in Special Education, Early Childhood Education, and Early Childhood Education with dual certification in Elementary Education) and the number of hours of outside work permitted is restricted.
+The public-school cooperating teacher to whom each student is assigned holds licensure consistent with the licensure the student teacher is seeking, and the setting and subject area assignment are appropriate to the license.

 Students are guests of the host school district.
 A school district and/or the University retains the right to terminate a student teaching placement.
 A subsequent conference to examine options will be held with the student and the Student Teaching Coordinator and/or Student Teaching Chair, with input from the major department as needed or appropriate.